WEDB-TV/40, Berlin NH

 by Peter Q. George

 WHED-TV/15 in Hanover NH and WEDB-TV/40 in Berlin NH (along with translators W59AB in North Woodstock and W70BC North Conway) left the air in the summer of 1981.
 The stations had rebroadcast WENH-TV/11 in Durham, the public television flagship station in that state.
 WENH-TV went on the air on July 6, 1959, and for nearly a decade was the only noncommercial TV station in New Hampshire.
 WENH's owners (then and now), the University Of New Hampshire, wanted to expand WENH's reach in the mid 1960s to reach the 28% of New Hampshire residents (this was before cable) who could not watch WENH.
-So in 1967 and 1968, five additional UHF stations signed on, all rebroadcasting WENH (the sixth, W70BC, followed in 1971).
-Two of them, WEKW-TV/52 in Keene and WLED-TV/49 in Littleton, are still on the air today.
+So in 1967 and 1968, five additional UHF stations signed on, all rebroadcasting WENH (the sixth, translator W70BC, followed in 1971).
+Two of those stations, WEKW-TV/52 in Keene and WLED-TV/49 in Littleton, are still on the air today.

 Even then, it was touch and go as to whether New Hampshire Public Television would survive, but the network would.
 In fact, even as the station was undergoing through major budget cuts, one ambitious new local show scheduled to start in the fall of 1981 did premiere as scheduled: New Hampshire Crossroads, a "soft" feature magazine.
 Crossroads went on the air because its production costs were funded by outside underwriters, and is still on the air today.
 Another major local production that survived the funding crisis of 1981 -- again because production costs were funded by outside businesses -- was live coverage of most UNH home hockey games.